MonoGame/monogame.github.io/articles/tools/mgcb.md

+---
+_title: MonoGame Content Builder (MGCB)
+_description: Learn about the MonoGame Content Builder (MGCB), the command line tool for building XNB content on Windows, Mac, and Linux desktop.
+---

 # MonoGame Content Builder (MGCB)

 The MonoGame Content Builder is a command line tool for building XNB content on Windows, Mac, and Linux desktop systems.